Nedyar/Tiler/README.md

     validBoards.json

-and place it in the project root before running the Visualizer.
+and place it in the module root before running the Visualizer.

 ---